lea-yamashiro/Group01_EEP153/README.md

 Once you do this successfully, the program will automatically set up a folder somewhere in your Finder labelled "GitHub."
 (Go check to make sure it's there.)

 Since you're here, that means that you accepted an invitation to this Kitagawa_EEP153 "repository."
 Don't get it twisted – "repository" is just a fancy name for a literal FOLDER (you could call your Google Drive folders "repositories.")
-In this context, it's different from your average "folder" like your "Downloads" because this one will hold version-controlled code with an online-accessible interface.
+In this context, it's different from your average "folder" like your "Downloads" because this one will hold version-controlled code with an online-accessible interface (GitHub is like Google Docs's "Previous Versions" feature but for coders).
 Hence, this Kitagawa_EEP153 repository is where we'll store our work for Projects 0 and 1 in this new class!

 Because you accepted the invitation to this repository and also set up GitHub desktop, the GitHub folder on your computer should contain a folder called "Kitagawa_EEP153."
 Spoiler: this is the same folder as the one you're accessing online right now!
-As such, that folder should have the same two things this online one does: a file called "README.md" and a folder named
+As such, that folder should have the same two things this online one does: a file called "README.md" and a folder named "Notebooks_Project0".
+Check to make sure those are there, and that inside THAT folder, there's a file named "week0.ipynb".
+That's the Jupyter Notebook Prof. Ligon gave us to practice a little bit with Pandas.

+## GitHub Desktop